Updated March 20, 2023

 Let’s see how to build a simple logistic regression model using the Scikit Learn library of python.
 For simplicity, we are assuming the problem is a standard classification model, and ‘train.csv’ is the train, and ‘test.csv’ is the train and test data, respectively.

-In this article, we discussed the important machine learning models used for practical purposes and how to build a simple model in python.
+This article discussed the important machine learning models used for practical purposes and how to build a simple model in python.
 Choosing a proper model for a particular use case is very important to obtain the proper result of a machine learning task.
 To compare the performance between various models, evaluation metrics or KPIs are defined for particular business problems, and the best model is chosen for production after applying the statistical performance checking.

 This is a guide to Machine Learning Models.
-Here we discuss the basic concept with Top 5 Types of Machine Learning Models and how to built it in detail.
+Here we discuss the basic concept with the Top 5 Types of Machine Learning Models and how to built it in detail.
 You can also go through our other suggested articles to learn more –